mikechiv/cps-feed/README.md

-# JPE Ahead-of-Print RSS Feed
+# CPS Ahead-of-Print RSS Feed

-A self-hosted RSS feed of *Journal of Political Economy* articles posted online ahead of print.
-It queries the CrossRef API (which registers a DOI the moment JPE posts an article online) and keeps only records not yet assigned to a volume/issue — i.e., the ahead-of-print list.
+A self-hosted RSS feed of *Comparative Political Studies* articles posted online ahead of print.
+It queries the CrossRef API (which registers a DOI the moment CPS posts an article online) and keeps only records not yet assigned to a volume/issue — i.e., the ahead-of-print list.

 ## Setup (about 5 minutes)